 The load balancer can modify the weight (amount of traffic) of each server by gathering data from either a custom agent or an HTTP server.
-Just set the virtual servers feedback method to agent or http as required.
-A telnet to port 3333 on a real server with the agent installed will return the current CPU idle as an integer 0-100
+Just set the Virtual Servers feedback method to agent or http as required.
+A telnet to port 3333 on a Real Server with the agent installed will return the current CPU idle as an integer value in the range 0 - 100.

-The load balancer expects a 0-99 integer response from the agent usually relating to the CPU idle i.e. a response of 92 would imply that the real servers CPU is 92% idle.
-The load balancer will then use the formula (92/10\requested\weight) to find the new optimized weight.
-Using this method an idle real server will get 10 times as many new connections as an overloaded server.
+The load balancer typically expects a 0-99 integer response from the agent which relates to the CPU idle state, i.e. a response of 92 would imply that the Real Servers CPU is 92% idle.
+The load balancer will then use the formula (92/10requested_weight) to find the new optimized weight.
+Using this method an idle Real Server will get 10 times as many new connections as an overloaded server.

-NB.
-The feedback agent will never offline a server only the standard health check can take a server offline.
+N.B.
+The feedback agent will never offline a server, only the standard health check can take a server offline.

-Installing the Windows agent
+Installing the Windows Agent